-If interest rates had been xx basis points higher/lower and all other variables were held constant, the Scheme's member funds for the year ended 31 December 20xx would decrease/increase by RXXX (20yy: decrease/increase by RXXX).
-This is mainly attributable to the Scheme's exposure to interest rates on its variable rate borrowings and investments.
+If interest rates had been xx basis points higher/lower and all other variables were held constant, the scheme's profit or loss and ultimately the liability to future members for the year ended 31 December 20xx would decrease/increase by RXXX (20yy: decrease/increase by RXXX).
+This is mainly attributable to the scheme's exposure to interest rates on its variable rate borrowings and investments.